-Workforce Solutions Office staff discusses information gained through verbal and written assessment tools with participants during employment planning meetings and communicates with participants at other times, as appropriate.
+Workforce Solutions Office staff gains information through verbal and written assessment tools administered to participants during employment planning meetings and communicates with participants as needed.
 The type of assessment varies by Board.
-Assessment information is documented in TWIST and used to determine the appropriate components and services for each participant.
+Assessment information is documented in TWIST and used to determine appropriate components and services for each participant.
 E&T providers discuss career advancement and career paths with SNAP recipients.
 These discussions include information on how an employed recipient can obtain a better job.
-E&T providers discuss this information during participation in regular SNAP E&T meetings.
+E&T providers discuss this information during regular SNAP E&T meetings.

-When developing the employment plan, E&T provider staff completes the Job Seeker Registration information part of the plan (including providing information on the participant's skills and work history) in WorkInTexas.com to identify occupational choices for which the SNAP recipient qualifies.
+When developing the employment plan, E&T provider staff completes the Job Seeker Registration information in WorkInTexas.com to identify occupational options for the participant and provide information staff may use to place the participant in an appropriate component.